schoero/swissqrbill/README.md

 });
 ```

 This will create the above PDF file.
-You can pass an optional third parameter containing options such as language or size etc. as well as a callback function that is called right after the file has been written.
+You can pass an optional third parameter containing options such as language or size etc. as well as a callback function that gets called right after the file has finished writing.
 A complete documentation for all methods and parameters can be found in [doc/api.md](https://github.com/Rogerrrrrrrs/SwissQRBill/blob/master/doc/api.md).

 <br/>